bernard357/plumbery-contrib/fittings/applications/tuleap/README.md

     $ python -m plumbery fittings.yaml information

 Open a browser window and paste the public address reported by plumbery.
-You should receive a welcome HTML page in return.
+You should receive a welcome page in return.

 ![index](index.png)

 From there you can create an account and start a first project.

-Check [Tuleap Tutorials, Tips & Tricks](https://www.tuleap.org/tuleap-tutos-tips-tricks) for a quick start.
+If you are new to integrated application lifecycle management and to this system then check [Tuleap Tutorials, Tips & Tricks](https://www.tuleap.org/tuleap-tutos-tips-tricks) for a quick start.

 ## Destruction commands